mt-sette/vi-nav/README.md

 # vim-nav

+**Under development**.

-Enhance your web browsing experience with `vi-nav`, a lightweight browser extension that brings the efficiency of Vim-style key bindings to navigation.
+Enhance your web browsing experience with `vim-nav`, a lightweight browser extension that brings the efficiency of Vim-style key bindings to navigation.
 Scroll through pages, navigate links, and manage your browser tabs using familiar Vim commands, all from the comfort of your keyboard.

 ## Features